Pughal77/printEz/README.md

 # printEz
-Our Orbital project by James and I!.
+Our Orbital project by James and Pughal!.